 evaluation and management unit (GEM) and primary care geriatric clinics, inpatient acute care

-service, as well as home care, day care, hospices and nursing home services.
+service, and home care, day care, hospices, and nursing home services.
 Clinical sites

-provide patient population for research in functional status, cognitive disorders and affective
+provide patient populations for research in functional status, cognitive disorders, and affective

 disorders.
 GRECC faculty members provide clinical research and administrative consultations